 Developing an internship program may seem like a daunting task, but once in place it can be easily updated and improved as needed.
 Sites wishing to develop internships have access to assistance and resources from many sources - professional organizations, doctoral programs and other internship programs.
-Additionally, they can collaborate with potential partners to form a consortium internship which may allow a site to provide only partial funding, space, supervision, and/or training.
+Additionally, they can collaborate with potential partners to form a consortium internship, which may allow a site to pool their resources (funding, space, supervision, and training), to form one collective larger program.
 The remainder of this Internship Toolkit contains an abundance of useful information regarding the ways an internship can be structured, potential costs and sources of funding, legal and administrative issues, quality assurance, mentoring resources and additional tips for handling potential problems that might arise.
 We hope you will find developing an internship program to be an exciting and rewarding endeavor.